asillycat/STAR-1/README.md

 Then you can combine the `star1_benign_filtered.json` with `star1_high.json`, and use these 2K samples to sft a model and benchmark the finetuned model.
 The pipeline is the same as `Training` and `Evaluation` above.

+## Acknowledgement
+This work is partially supported by a gift from Open Philanthropy.
+We thank the NAIRR Pilot Program and the Microsoft Accelerate Foundation Models Research Program for supporting our computing needs.

 ## Citation
 ```
 @article{wang2025star1saferalignmentreasoning,